 Q. I recently inherited some pewter items and would like to know more about them.
+Can you help?

-A. Within this website, there is information on British and Irish pewter with some illustrations and a glossary of terms.
+Within this website, there is information on British and Irish pewter with some illustrations and a glossary of terms.
 There is also a bibliography of books and publications on all aspects of pewter; a number are available for sale through the Society and others can be obtained through your local Public Library in the UK and in other countries.

 Examples of pewter-ware can be viewed at several locations in the UK and Ireland and at a number of museums and collections in other countries.
 Many of these are listed and have specialists who may assist.
 A reputable antique dealer may also be able to help but by no means all dealers have a significant knowledge of the subject so you should try to find one who specialises in metalware.
 In certain cases, the Society will assist in the identification of individual items.